Effects of Diethylstilbestrol (DES) Exposure

 Skip Navigation

 People exposed to diethylstilbestrol (DES) before birth have an increased risk of certain health problems.
-These problems may include a slightly increased risk of infertility or changes in the reproductive organs.
-There's also a slightly higher risk for cancer of the cervix or vagina.
+These problems may include an increased risk of infertility or changes in the reproductive organs.
+There's also a higher risk for cancer of the cervix or vagina or other cancers.

 DES is no longer used because of these risks.